Appointment Information

 If you are a research participant or a patient coming to Hoglund, the following information can help you locate our facility or prepare for an MRI or other exam.

 The HBIC is located on the University of Kansas Medical Center Campus at 39th Street and Rainbow Boulevard in Kansas City, Kansas.
-The center is a one-story building on the north side of the campus, just behind the Dykes Library.
+The center is a one-story building just west of the Hemenway Life Sciences Building.
 Our general mailing address is 3901 Rainbow Boulevard, MS 1052, and Kansas City, KS 66160.
-Our physical address is 3805 Eaton Street, Kansas City, KS 66103.

 HBIC is part of the University of Kansas Medical Center.
 Although closely connected, the University of Kansas Hospital Authority is a separate legal entity from the university.